The Post-Covid World

 ai technology could drive FASTER RESPONSE TIMES and BETTER SUPPORT

-Remaining on-premises call centers were largely been disrupted by the pandemic.
+Now, remaining on-premises call centers have largely been disrupted by the pandemic.
 In March 2020, Verizon was forced to suspend operations at its call centers in Elgin, South Carolina and Wilmington, North Carolina, after employees tested positive for Covid-19.
 Customer service representatives at call centers operated by Kohl’s and Wells Fargo also tested positive for Covid-19, prompting the temporary closure of the affected facilities.

-With physical distancing measures in place, cloud-based call centers became a popular option for organizations seeking to maintain support operations.
+With physical distancing measures in place, cloud-based call centers have become a popular option for organizations seeking to maintain support operations.

 Source: Verizon via Twitter

-Cloud contact center service provider Five9’s Intelligent Cloud Contact Center product was deployed in Detroit, New York City, and Orlando to assist in handling the substantial increase in call volume to those cities’ Covid-19 informational hotlines.
-The company also launched its Five9 FastTrack program, which aims to help companies migrate on-premises call center operations to the cloud within 48 hours.
+Cloud contact center service provider Five9’s Intelligent Cloud Contact Center product has been deployed in Detroit, New York City, and Orlando to assist in handling the substantial increase in call volume to those cities’ Covid-19 informational hotlines.
+The company also recently launched its Five9 FastTrack program, which aims to help companies migrate on-premises call center operations to the cloud within 48 hours.

-Contact center software developer Bright Pattern offered “special virtual call center capability” as a business-continuity service for companies seeking to maintain support operations during the pandemic.
-Similarly, remote patient communications developer TriageLogic introduced a virtual call-center product using its existing telehealth technologies to let healthcare organizations deploy virtualized support systems, including HIPAA-compliant cloud-based telephony services.
+Contact center software developer Bright Pattern is offering “special virtual call center capability” as a business-continuity service for companies seeking to maintain support operations during the pandemic.
+Similarly, remote patient communications developer TriageLogic has introduced a virtual call-center product using its existing telehealth technologies to let healthcare organizations deploy virtualized support systems, including HIPAA-compliant cloud-based telephony services.

 Website-creation platform Wix launched a virtualized cloud-based contact center just 7 days after being asked to develop such a system by the Israeli government.
-Volunteers staffing Wix’s Volunteer Call System helped more than 11,000 Israeli citizens during the program’s first 3 days of operation.
+Volunteers staffing Wix’s Volunteer Call System helped more than 11,000 Israeli citizens during the program’s first 3 days of operation, and the system is expected to help more than 1M people affected by Covid-19 across Israel.

 Finance: Demand for contactless options accelerates digital adoption